pka/awesome-georust/README.md

 * [sst](https://github.com/hugoledoux/sst) - streaming startin.
 * [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) - Geospatial data analysis platform with more than 465 tools for processing various types of geospatial data.
 * [Ferrostar](https://github.com/stadiamaps/ferrostar) - A FOSS navigation SDK built from the ground up for the future.
+* [Arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft Java Edition with a high level of detail.

 ## Watchlist